Russia’s drone army contains heaps of Western electronics. Can the U.S. cut them off?

 The Soviet Union had a variety of small semiconductor factories churning out chips, mostly for military use, according to Penn, who visited some of the facilities in the early 1990s.
 But the Soviet breakup pushed Russia into a long period of turmoil that thwarted development of high-tech industries and manufacturing.

-“The microelectronics industry was completely decimated in the 1990s,” said Sam Bendett, a Russian-military analyst at the Virginia-based research group CNA.
+“The microelectronics industry was completely decimated in the 1990s,” said Sam Bendett, a Russia-military analyst at the Virginia-based research group CNA.
 “It was just easier to import these technologies, which were widely available in the global market.”

 The Russian and Ukrainian embassies in Washington didn’t respond to requests for comment.